alexandru/scala-best-practices/sections/2-language-rules.md

 Prefer flat hierachies.

+Furthermore nested types, i.e. Path Dependent Types have a quite specific use case in Scala, usually to do clever things with co/contra-variance.
+Unless you are using Path Dependent Types for this reason, don't use them.
+See https://danielwestheide.com/blog/2013/02/13/the-neophytes-guide-to-scala-part-13-path-dependent-types.html

 ### 2.18 MUST NOT include classes, traits and objects inside package objects

 Classes, including case classes, traits and objects do not belong